Virtua Health: Camden Outpatient Health Center

 Virtua Camden offers many outpatient services including the Kyle W. Will Family Health Center.
 Through this center, patients have access to other practices such as: dentistry, podiatry, ophthalmology, gastroenterology, cardiology and wound care.
 The Emergency Center is a place where patients can go when experiencing medical problems.
 However, since it is not a hospital, any patient requiring further attention is transported to another facility.

 Other facilities and services

 Health and Wellness Center Washington Township

 The Virtua Health and Wellness Center located in Washington Township is a medical facility with many hospital-like features.
 The building contains physician offices, as well as facilities for diagnostic testing and outpatient surgery.
 This facility opened in January 2010.

 Health and Wellness Center Moorestown

-Opened in 2012, the Virtua Health and Wellness Center located in Moorestown features medical offices, an urgent care center, and more.
+Opened in 2012, the Virtua Health and Wellness Center located in Moorestown features medical offices, primary care, an urgent care center, and more.
+The facility provides access to nutrition and other support programs.

 Virtua Women's Primary Care & Wellness Center

 In 2014, Virtua launched Virtua for Women Primary Care & Wellness Center, located at its Health & Wellness Center in Moorestown.
 It's led by women practitioners and features offer longer appointment times in the hopes of building rapport with their patients.
 The program includes primary services specifically for women and ties in integrative medicine, nutritional services, and stress management.